klangman/Adjacent-Windows/README.md

 # Adjacent Windows
 A Cinnamon extension that allows you to define hot keys which will activate the nearest window to the current window on the left, right, top and bottom.
+This means you can change the focused window without using Alt-Tab or grabbing your mouse.

 ![screen shot](adjacent-windows@klangman/screenshot.png)

 By default the Super+Alt+(arrow-keys) are defined as the hotkeys to move to adjacent windows, but this can be changed in the config.
+If you like, for instance, the Vim key bindings, you could change them to Super+h/j/k/l.

 ## Installation
 For the latest development version: